dbt-labs/docs.getdbt.com/website/snippets/_v2-sl-prerequisites.md

 <VersionBlock firstVersion="1.6">

 - Have a dbt Cloud Team or Enterprise [multi-tenant](/docs/cloud/about-cloud/regions-ip-addresses) deployment.
-(Single-Tenant coming soon)
+Single-tenant coming soon.
 - Have both your production and development environments running dbt version 1.6 or higher.
 Refer to [upgrade in dbt Cloud](/docs/dbt-versions/upgrade-core-in-cloud) for more info.
 - Use Snowflake, BigQuery, Databricks, or Redshift
 -  Create a successful run in the environment where you configure the Semantic Layer.